 Websites take a lot of work, even after the fact.
 Before you get started, you need to know who’s going to actually build the site, write the content, and then maintain the site.
 If that’s you, great!
 You’re all set!
 If you’re hiring someone else to do the work, you should agree on expectations when it comes to budget, deadlines, etc.

 You may need some tools to help meet the goals of your website.
 Are you going to need a shopping cart so people can buy products directly from you?
 A blog to share information with your audience?
 Social media buttons so people can follow you?
 These are all things to consider before starting to build the actual site.

 Are you going to be measuring traffic?
 (You should be!)
 If yes, then what analytic tools will you need to install on your site?
 For best results, you should start measuring your web traffic as soon as your site is live.
 This gives you a baseline to show growth based on any changes.
 When you start to promote your site through social channels, you’ll be able to track how many visits to your website are from your tweets and posts.

-Earlier we mentioned how your audience’s viewing habits, Depending on the demographic, they may be coming in through mobile searches.
+Earlier we mentioned how your audience’s viewing habits, Depending on the demographic, may be coming in through mobile searches.
 Did you know that mobile traffic accounts for 15% of global internet traffic?
-That’s A LOT of time spend on a mobile device, and if your website isn’t optimized for mobile, you may be missing out on potential viewers and customers.
+That’s A LOT of time spent on a mobile device, and if your website isn’t optimized for mobile, you may be missing out on potential viewers and customers.
 But having a mobile site isn’t enough anymore.
-Users expect mobile sites to work just as well, if not better, than regular websites.
+Users expect mobile sites to work just as well, if not better than regular websites.
 So if you’re going to optimize your website for mobile, you want to make sure you’re planning and budgeting to have a functioning mobile site.